anikln/Marketplace/README.md

 Remember you would need some ether for the deployment.
 During development Ganache CLI provided some accounts with some test ether in order we are able to interact and test the contract and the application.
 But if you want to deploy to Ethereum Mainnet you have to have some real ether in your account.
 Also if you want to deploy to one of Ethereum Testnets you should also have in your account some test ether.
 In order to acquire them you use Metamask and ask some from a faucet https://faucet.metamask.io/.

 I have already deployed the smart contracts to Ethereum Ropsten Testnet if you would like to interact with them.
 The Registry smart contract is deployed at the address "0x87e5128e67D2d96aa2d5EdDaAb352CD8592eBcF4" and the Market smart contract is deployed at the address "0xFbE3f44Fc782Db2A79ab9009132caeCA5Af05E04".
 If you would like to use the smart contract deployed in Ropsten with the Dapp you should set the Market's contract address in the file "Market.js" which is in the folder src/contracts like you did previously in step 4.

+## Live Demo

+You can check the application in action in this link https://www.youtube.com/watch?v=A7XP_R1QXtc&feature=youtu.be&fbclid=IwAR0Y4fDCo_sdvZs3RtDnsslr1IRk1gWeQv4lYyZQKdCrkCWj-QRc9ElnNGM

 ## Authors